pcrespan/pcrespan/README.md

 **`Machine Learning Engineer`**

 Hello!
-I'm a Machine Learning Engineer at **Tractian**, specializing in model deployment and data processing.
+I'm a Machine Learning Engineer at **Tractian**, specializing in model deployment, monitoring and data processing.
 I'm currently an undergraduate in Information Systems at **São Paulo State University (UNESP)**, where I am deepening my knowledge in technology, data science, and artificial intelligence.

 Naturally curious and passionate about solving complex problems, I am always striving for excellence.
 My constant motivation is to learn and apply innovative approaches to improve processes and create impactful solutions.